Arthur

 In Los Angeles, Christopher Jordan kept his dancing shoes and joined forces with ex-Factory backer Anthony Newley in his new private club, Bumbles.
 The British singer-songwriter and husband to the future Alexis Colby opened the new venture at 828 South Robertson — formerly a revolving door of eateries: Castle Restaurant, Delmonico, Francois, and La Ronda.

 Their venture opened in July 1969 and was managed by Brian Morris, previously with London’s Ad Lib club.
-The city hotspot closed in 1973 and replaced by the non-profit club Pips International in the mid-1970s.
+The city hotspot closed in 1973 and was replaced by the non-profit club Pips International, a favorite hangout of Lucille Ball.
+The club survived until the early 1980s.

 Life after Arthur